CWY offers a variety of programs to fit your interest and your personal and professional development needs:

 The International Aboriginal Youth Internships (IAYI) initiative

 The International Aboriginal Youth Internships (IAYI) initiative provides opportunities for 20 Indigenous youth (interns) over the next two years to participate in international internships in four communities in Colombia.
 This initiative is intended to:

 - provide valuable international work experience for Indigenous youth, raising their employability and/or empowering youth to further their education post-internship;

 - provide opportunities for Indigenous youth to increase their awareness of and contribution to Canada’s international development efforts, through participation in internships with local partner organizations; and,

 - build the capacity of Indigenous youth to promote Canada’s international development efforts both in Canada and abroad.

 In order to qualify, Indigenous youth must be between the ages of 18 and 35, and complete a secondary school diploma (or equivalent certification) and/or equivalent work experience related to the internship description.
-Click here to find out more, click here for frequently asked questions and Extended Application Deadline: May 24th – click here to apply.
+Please visit our website regularly for new opportunities.

 The International Aboriginal Youth Internships Initiative is generously funded by the Government of Canada through Global Affairs Canada.

 We are also proud to announce two tremendously important initiatives.
 Over the course of the last year, Canada World Youth has entered into a partnership with overseas Indonesian and Philippines alum to create Indonesia World Youth and Philippines World Youth.
 With the launch of these entities overseas, we will establish a Global Alliance of Youth Organizations whose objectives will be powered through our reciprocal exchange model.
 We are also starting conversations with Colombia!